economikit-alliance/website/content/book/governance-handbook/engagement-criteria.md

 - What makes something a clear no?
 - What are the attractors we/you are looking for?
 - How do you know it when you see it?

+What follows are our answers to these questions.

+### Uphold individual and collective sovereignty

+We believe that both individual and collective sovereignty are necessary features of any generative system.
+We believe that technical infrastructure and data should be held both by individuals and groups, and that the needs of both must be weighted when deciding who holds which information.
+We believe that individualism is an illusion and that data is held in the relational space between people&mdash; data generated in a group context is less valuable when divorced from that context.
+We also believe that in most cases individuals should retain provenance of such data for their own records upon exiting a group.

+We stand with Indigenous peoples in their fight for independence and acknowledge the centuries-old struggles for sovereignty and self-determination that are still ongoing.
+We acknowledge that their struggles are not our own, but are interrelated; and see that in a post-911, post-COVID world the harms of colonisation are becoming increasingly universal.

+**We like:**

+- Personal data ownership and direct control over exposure and sharing.
+- Collectively holding information among groups of peers, rather than in trusted nodes with shared access.
+- Individual control over the installation of software updates and changes.
+- Projects which create resilience in and agency over physical and digital infrastructure, and reduce dependency on external providers.
+- Self-managed encryption keys, end-to-end encryption and access recovery without the involvement of custodial or central authorities.

+**We try to avoid:**

+- Eavesdropping and monitoring of communications and data by external parties.

+### Facilitate agency and autonomy

+We believe that many of the current injustices in the world emerge as a result of unequal power dynamics and access to information.
+We believe that every human being has the right to define and practise their own culture, and that such practises should be wholly held and operated under that group's own authority.
+We believe that agency and Place are fundamentally interwoven, and that the possibility for autonomy in technological systems depends on local access to data, without intermediaries.
+We acknowledge the tension between self-monitoring of data to provide insight, and data as a panopticon when handled externally or without mutually enforced ethical agreements.

+**We like:**

+- Clear articulation of organisational power dynamics and decision-making processes.
+Adoption of agent-centric[^agentcentrictech] technologies.
+- Dispersing power to those without it.
+- Working with those "on the ground" to understand their needs rather than designing models as an 'architect' of the system.
+- Technological systems which involve humans in their operation to provide flexibility, nuance and room for manoeuvre.
+- Decision-making and governance processes that are retained within the communities affected by them.
+- Member-directed governance models, rather than board-directed ones.
+- Sense-making[^sensemaking] systems and "empowerment to" design processes; human-scale reasoning.
+Game theory as a statistical modelling tool.

+**We try to avoid:**

+- Designs which defer decision-making processes to external forces (whether these be human, collective or AIs)
+    - Especially those where power over many is aggregated into the hands of few.
+- Game-theoretic operational models and other "power over" design patterns; use of AI and Big Data.